In this article, discover our top tips to help you make the most of your time exploring the best of London on a budget.

 Whether you are planning for one day in London on a budget or two, three or four days (or longer) it is possible to keep to a budget.

-Work out how much you have to spend per day (after accommodation costs), which London attractions you really want to see (as you will find out there are many free museums and galleries), the best options for getting around, what and where you plan to eat (restaurants/takeaway/sandwiches) and then put together your itinerary.
+Work out how much you have to spend per day (after accommodation costs), which London attractions you really want to see (as you will find out there are many free museums and galleries), the best options for getting around, what and where you plan to eat (markets/restaurants/takeaway/sandwiches)

 I have tackled each of those areas below to help you make the most of your trip when on a budget.